Robbbo-T/GAIA-QAO-ADVENT/README.md

 A real-time monitoring and response console.
 - **Live Data Stream**: Simulates a feed of Quantum Sensorial Input (QSI) packets from operational aircraft, color-coded by alert level (`NOMINAL`, `WARNING`, `CRITICAL`).
 - **Human-in-the-Loop Interpretation**: Allows an operator to analyze raw sensor data and write a concise, actionable interpretation.
+- **Multi-Modal Field Reports**: A new section allows operators to upload an image from the field (e.g., a damaged component) and add a textual analysis.
-- **Seamless Workflow Integration**: A single click sends the operator's interpretation directly to the Generator tab, pre-populating the prompt to create the necessary technical documentation in response to a live event.
+- **Seamless Workflow Integration**: A single click sends the operator's interpretation and optional image directly to the Generator tab, pre-populating the prompt to create the necessary technical documentation.

 ### 3. Digital Twin Console
 A dynamic dashboard visualizing the real-world impact of published documentation.